What is a used car statutory warranty?

 Note: the car's age is determined by the date stamped on its build plate, usually found on the firewall between the engine and passenger compartments.

-A statutory warranty lasts for three months or 5000 kilometres, whichever occurs first.
+A statutory warranty lasts for three months or 5000 kilometres after purchase, whichever occurs first.

 The trader must repair any faults covered during the warranty period in order to ensure the car is in a reasonable condition for its age.